timah1402/tecktaltutor/data/README.md

 # Data Directory

-This directory stores all data files for the OpenTutor system, including knowledge bases, user data, logs, and more.
+This directory stores all data files for the DeepTutor system, including knowledge bases, user data, logs, and more.

 ## 📁 Directory Structure